asparagui/homebrew-hydrometer/README.md

 	pip3 install beautifulsoup4

-Goto the terminal type 'python3' to start a new shell.
+Goto the terminal and type 'python3' to start a new shell.
 Then type 'import bs4'.

 If this looks like what you see (no angry messages about errors), you're good to go!